 As a company, we have much work still to do most notably in our internal team.
 We will do better.
 Our commitment to changing this is included below.

-We make a regular monthly financial donation to:
+We make ongoing monthly financial donations to:

 Black Mamas Matter is a Black women-led cross-sectoral alliance.
 They center Black mothers to advocate, drive research, build power, and shift culture for Black maternal health, rights, and justice.